ZovcIfzm/EELS-simulator/README.md

 ## Introduction
 Traditionally, electron microscopes have used long sequences of small packets of electrons in order to scan their specimen in order to minimize the expansion of the packets as the electrons repulse each other.
 This however has the drawback of having limited time-resolution, as in order to fully scan a material, the entire sequence of packets must be sent.

-For observing systems that degrade under electron pulses (photoactive or nanoelectronic devices$^2$) or rapidly change (chemical reactions), all the information must be collected in as few pulses as possible in order to obtain accurate data.
+For observing systems that degrade under electron pulses (photoactive or nanoelectronic devices) or rapidly change (chemical reactions), all the information must be collected in as few pulses as possible in order to obtain accurate data.

 The solution to this problem is high-brightness beams with adaptive optics.
 With more electrons, more data is collected, where the optics serve to either compress the pulse in time before hitting the specimen or to compress the pulse in space before hitting the camera in order to achieve greater time and space resolution respectively.